udita325/Currency-Converter/README.md

-# Currency-Converter
+# 💱 Currency Converter Web App

-responsive web application built using HTML, CSS, and JavaScript that converts currencies in real-time using the Frankfurter API.
-Implements asynchronous data fetching, dynamic dropdowns, and flag updates via the Flags API.
+A responsive web application built using **HTML**, **CSS**, and **JavaScript** that converts currencies in real-time using the **Frankfurter API**.
+It also displays country flags dynamically using the **Flags API**.

+## 🚀 Features
+- Real-time currency exchange rates
+- Dynamic dropdowns with flags
+- Error handling for invalid inputs
+- Responsive UI design

+## 🧠 Tech Stack
+- HTML
+- CSS
+- JavaScript
+- Frankfurter API
+- Flags API